MrHraza/Celestial-Crafts/Documentation/Testing/html-validation/errors-in-validation.md

 # Errors in Validation

-> The following errors (see screenshot), I couldn't find these errors in the html.
+> The following errors (see screenshots), I couldn't find these errors in the html.

-1. The pages extend base.html, but the error is shown saying I need "!doctype html".
+1. The pages extend base.html, but the error is shown saying I need "!doctype html" which I have included in base.html.
 2. This shows that I have a div element as a child of h1 however looking through the code I did not find this.
 3. This is telling me I have an empty h1.
 I also could not see this.